Strava subscribers can see Live Relative Effort during activity recordings on their Suunto devices.

 Can free Strava athletes take advantage of Live Relative Effort?

-You will see your Relative Effort on your device, but if you're not a Strava Summit subscriber, it will not appear in your activity details.
+You will see your Relative Effort on your device, but if you're not a Strava subscriber, it will not appear in your activity details.

 Can I get Live Relative Effort if I'm recording indoor or stationary activities?